-13 Research: What market research have you done to validate which bidders meet the Supplemental Bidder Responsibility Criteria?
-14 Bidding Pool: How many bidders will meet the criteria?
-15 Potential Bidders: What are the names of the bidders who will meet the Criteria?
-16 Bidding Pool Analysis: On a scale of 1 to 10, with 10 being the most restrictive of the bidding pool, rate how restrictive you think the Supplemental Bidder Responsibility Criteria are?
-1 2 3 4 5 6 7 8 9 10 17 Non-Complying Bidders: What are the names of the bidders who will probably not meet the Criteria?
-18 Protesters: Do you think any bidders may protest the Criteria?
-If yes, what would be their likely basis of protest?
-Yes No 19 Bid Protest Risk: On a scale of 1 to 10, with 10 being the highest risk, what do you thing the risk is of a bid protest with the Supplemental Bidder Responsibility Criteria you have developed?
-1 2 3 4 5 6 7 8 9 10 Do you think your Criteria are defensible if your agency was taken to court?
+8. Generic Criteria: Have you included generic supplemental bidder responsibility criteria in the bidding documents?
+Yes $\square$ No $\square$ 9.
+Documentation: Have you included a list of the documentation that must be submitted by the bidder to demonstrate they meet the Criteria?
+Yes □ No □ 10.
+Relevance of Documentation: Is there a one-to-one correspondence between the Criteria and the Documentation to be submitted?
+Yes □ No □ 11.
+Deadline for Submittal: Do the bidding documents include the length of time after the bid submittal deadline the bidder has to submit the Documentation?
+Yes □ No □ 12.
+Deadline for Appeal: Do the bidding documents include how long the bidder has to appeal after being notified they are not a responsible bidder?
+Yes $\square$ No $\square$ 13.
+Research: What market research have you done to validate which bidders meet their Supplemental Bidder Responsibility Criteria?
+What discussions have you had with other Owners or consultants whether the Criteria are reasonable or if any bidders could meet it?
+14. Bidding Pool: How many bidders will meet the Criteria?
+Number 15.
+Potential Bidders: What are the names of the bidders who will probably not meet the Criteria?
+16. Bidding Pool Analysis: On a scale of 1 to 10, with 10 being the most restrictive of the bidding pool, rate how restrictive you think the Supplemental Bidder Responsibility Criteria are?
+(1-10) 17.
+Non-Complying Bidders: What are the names of the bidders who will probably not meet the Criteria?
+18. Protesters: Do you think any bidders may protest the Criteria?
+Yes □ No □ If yes, what would be their likely basis of protest?
+19. Protest Risk: On a scale of 1 to 10, with 10 being the highest risk, what do you think the risk is of a bid protest with the Supplemental Bidder Responsibility Criteria you have developed?
+(1-10) Do you think your Criteria are defensible if your agency was taken to court?
 Why?
+20. Definitions: Have you defined all terms and concepts included in the Criteria question?
+Yes □ No □ 21.
+Undefined Terms: Are there undefined or ambiguous terms included in the Supplemental Responsibility Bidder Criteria that may be subject to a different interpretation by various parties?
+Yes □ No □ What are those terms?